[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 $blog= Bolg::with(['comments' => function ($query) { $query->where('create_user_id', 1); }])->first(); $comments= $blog->comments;

-By the way, if you have conditions that you think you will use often, you can make them into methods in the model file, which will improve readability and be more convenient.
+By the way, if you have conditions that you're likely to use often, you can turn them into methods in the model file, which will improve readability and make it more convenient.

 The end